kirby-tools/kirby-copilot/README.md

 Whether you are building sites for clients or managing content yourself, Kirby Copilot brings AI-assisted creation and editing to the Panel.

-- 🦙 **Multi-Provider**: Choose from leading AI providers – configure once and switch anytime.
+- 🦙 **Multi-Provider**: OpenAI, Anthropic, Google, or Mistral – switch anytime.
-- 🧱 **Structure-Aware Generation**: Generate entire layouts from a single prompt, based on your project's unique block definitions.
+- 🧱 **Structure-Aware Generation**: Entire layouts from a single prompt, using your project's blocks.
-- ⚡ **Inline Suggestions**: Ghost text appears after a brief pause.
-Press Tab to accept.
+- ⚡ **Inline Suggestions**: Ghost text after a brief pause – Tab to accept.
-- 📇 **In-Context Editing**: Use the Copilot button in writer/textarea fields to refine text.
-Works perfectly with selected text.
+- 📇 **In-Context Editing**: Refine writer/textarea text, with selection awareness.
-- 🌞 **Prompt Templates**: Tailor AI responses with user instructions.
-Save frequently used prompts as templates.
+- 🌞 **Prompt Templates**: Save and reuse frequently-used prompts.
-- 🎀 **Rich Context**: Use other fields, images, and PDF documents as context for relevant AI responses.
+- 🎀 **Rich Context**: Other fields, images, and PDFs feed the AI.
-- 🔒 **Secure by Default**: API keys are protected via server-side proxy – never exposed to Panel users.
+- 🔒 **Secure by Default**: API keys stay server-side, never exposed to Panel users.
+- 🛠 **PHP API**: Drive AI from CLI, hooks, and custom workflows – see [PHP classes](https://kirby.tools/docs/copilot/php-classes).

 ## Licensing